4 essential IFTTT recipes for OneDrive

 OK, those are my picks for must-have IFTTT recipes for OneDrive.
 If you've used (or created) others you consider essential, hit the comments and name them!

-Editors' note: This article was originally published on May 13, 2016, and has since been updated.
+Update, July 5, 2017: This article was originally published on May 13, 2016, and has since been updated with new recipes.